Basic Plugin Generation and Publishing Process

 Example

-Install the webman/console
+Install webman/console

 composer require webman/console

-Create a Plugin
+Create Plugin

-Assuming the created plugin is named foo/admin
+Assuming the created plugin is called foo/admin

 php webman plugin:create --name=foo/admin

-After creating the plugin, it will generate the directory vendor/foo/admin
+After creating the plugin, a directory vendor/foo/admin

-to store plugin-related files and config/plugin/foo/admin
+will be generated for storing plugin-related files and config/plugin/foo/admin

-to store plugin-related configurations.
+for storing plugin-related configurations.

 Note